On the cohomology of $p$-adic analytic spaces, I: The basic comparison theorem: -cohomology

 This defines a natural $\ovk$-structure on the de Rham cohomology\footnote{By the same procedure one can define a $F^{\nr}$-valued rigid cohomology $\rg_{\rig,F^{\nr}}(X)$ and a natural strict quasi-isomorphism $ \rg_{\rig,F^{\nr}}(X)\wh{\otimes}^{\R}_{F^{\nr}}C\simeq \rg_{\dr}(X). $}. \item A Hyodo-Kato cohomology\footnote{To distinguish this overconvergent Hyodo-Kato cohomology -- which was defined by Grosse-Kl\"onne -- from the Hyodo-Kato cohomology defined later in this paper we will add the subscript $\gk$ to the former.
-Similarly, we will distinguished the induced overconvergent syntomic cohomology.} $\rg^{\gk}_{\hk}(X)$.
-This is a dg $F$-algebra if $L=K$, and a dg $F^{\nr}$-algebra if $L$=$C$, equipped with a Frobenius $\phi$ and a monodromy operator $N$.
-For $L=C$, we have natural Hyodo-Kato strict quasi-isomorphisms
+Similarly, we will distinguished the induced overconvergent syntomic cohomology.} $\rg^{\gk}_{\hk}(X)\in \sd_{\phi,N}(C_{F_L})$, where $F_L=F$ if $L=K$ and $F_L=F^{\nr}$if $L$=$C$.
+For $L=C$, we have natural Hyodo-Kato strict quasi-isomorphisms\footnote{See \cite[Sec.
+5.3.3]{CN3} for the definition of tensor products.} in, resp., $\sd(C_{\ovk}), \sd(C_C)$

-\item For $L=K$, a syntomic cohomology $\R\Gamma^{\gk}_{\synt}(X,\Q_p(r))$, $r\in\N$, that fits into a distinguished triangle
+\item For $L=K$, a syntomic cohomology $\R\Gamma^{\gk}_{\synt}(X,\Q_p(r))\in \sd(C_{\Q_p})$, $r\in\N$, that fits into a distinguished triangle